-Message Causes Corrective Actions SATA port x device auto- sensing error The drive connected to the specified SATA port is faulty.
+Message Causes Corrective Actions

+SATA port x device auto- sensing error.
+The drive connected to the specified SATA port is faulty.
 Replace the faulty drive.

+SATA port x device configuration error.

+SATA port x device error.

+Sector not found.
+Replace the USB medium or device.
+Ensure that the USB or SAS backplane cables are properly connected.
+See "Troubleshooting a USB Device" on page 156 or "Troubleshooting a Hard Drive" on page 168 for the appropriate drive(s) installed in your system.

+Seek error. device, or USB medium.

+Seek operation failed.

-SATA port x device configuration error SATA port x device error Sector not found Faulty hard drive, USB Replace the USB medium of Seek error device, or USB medium. device.
-Ensure that the USE or SAS backplane cables are properly connected.
-See "Troubleshooting a USB Device" or "Troubleshooting a Hard Drive" for the appropriate drive(s) installed in your system.
-Seek operation failed Shutdown failure General system error.
-See "Getting Help."
-The amount of system memory has changed Memory has been added or removed or a memory module may be faulty.
-If memory has been added or removed, this message is informative and can be ignored.
-If memory has not been added or removed, check the SEL to determine if single-bit or multi-bit errors were detected and replace the faulty memory module.
-See "Troubleshooting System Memory."
+Shutdown failure.
+General system error.
+See "Getting Help" on page 189.

+The amount of system memory has changed.
+Memory has been added or removed or a memory module may be faulty.
+If memory has been added removed, this message is informative and can be ignored.
+If memory has not been added or removed, check the SEL to determin if single-bit or multi-bit errors were detected and replace the faulty memory module.
+See "Troubleshooting Syste Memory" on page 163.

-Message Causes Corrective Actions The following DIMMs should match in geometry: x,x, Invalid memory configuration.
+Message Causes Corrective Actions The following DIMMs should match in geometry: x,x, The following DIMMs should match in rank count: x,x, Invalid memory configuration.
 The specified memory modules do not match in size, number of ranks, or number of data lanes.
 Ensure that the memory modules are installed in a valid configuration.
-See "General Memory Module Installation Guidelines."
-The following DIMMs should match in rank count: x,x, The following DIMMs should match in size: x, x, \ldots The following DIMMs should match in size and geometry: x, x, \ldots The following DIMMs should match in size and rank count: x,x, Thermal sensor not detected on x A memory module without a thermal sensor is installed in the specified memory slot Replace the memory module.
-See "System Memory."
-Time-of-day clock stopped Faulty battery or faulty chip.
-See "Troubleshooting the System Battery."
-Time-of-day not set - please run SETUP program Incorrect Time or Date settings; faulty system battery.
+See "General Memory Module Installation Guidelines" on page 131.
+The following DIMMs should match in size: x,x, The following DIMMs should match in size and geometry: x,x, The following DIMMs should match in size and rank count: x,x, Thermal sensor not detected on x.
+A memory module without a thermal sensor is installed in the specified memory slot Replace the memory module.
+See "System Memory" on page 130.
+Time-of-day clock stopped.
+Faulty battery or faulty chip.
+See "Troubleshooting the System Battery" on page 160.
+Time-of-day not set - please run SETUP program.
+Incorrect Time or Date settings; faulty system battery.
 Check the Time and Date settings.
-See "Using the System Setup Program and UEFI Boot Manager."
+See "Using the System Setup Program and UEFI Boot Manager" on page 57.
 If the problem persists, replace the system battery.
-See "System Battery."
+See "System Battery" on page 143.

-Message Causes Corrective Actions Timer chip counter 2 failed Faulty system board.
-See "Getting Help."
+• • • • • Message Causes Corrective Actions Timer chip counter 2 failed.
+Faulty system board.
+See "Getting Help" on page 189.
 TPM configuration operation honored.
 System will now reset.
 A TPM configuration command has been entered.
 The system will reboot and execute the command.
 Information only.
 TPM configuration operation is pending.
 Press (I) to Ignore OR (M) to Modify to allow this change and reset the system.
 This message displays during system restart after a TPM configuration command has been entered.
 User interaction is required to proceed.
 Enter I or M to proceed.
 WARNING: Modifying could prevent security.
-TPM failure A Trusted Platform Module (TPM) function has failed.
-See "Getting Help."
+TPM failure.
+A Trusted Platform Module (TPM) function has failed.
+See "Getting Help" on page 189.